Departmental Courses

 PHIL 20012/30012 Accelerated Introduction to Logic

 This course provides an introduction to logic for students of philosophy.
 It is aimed at students who possess more mathematical training than can be expected of typical philosophy majors, but who wish to study logic not just as a branch of mathematics but as a method for philosophical analysis.
-(II)
+(B) (II)

 While no specific mathematical knowledge will be presupposed, some familiarity with the methods of mathematical reasoning and some prior practice writing prose that is precise enough to support mathematical proof will be useful.